lieberkind/codingstandards/readme.md

 ```

 Proper indentation should be practised religiously.

+### Use single or double quotes consistently
+It does not matter whether single or double quotes are used, as long as they are used consistently.
+Double quotes has some advantages in PHP, so they should probably be preferred to single quotes.

 ## HTML
 Not much to say here yet.
 Remember indentation.
 Nothing is worse than